Trump nominates Erica Schwartz, former deputy surgeon general, to serve as CDC director

 Since then, there’s been a revolving door in agency leadership, with the short-term role of acting director being passed from one Washington-based HHS official to another.
 National Institutes of Health Director Jay Bhattacharya has been overseeing the CDC the past several weeks.

-During a House Appropriations Committee hearing Thursday, Kennedy said the new team the CDC is bringing in is “extraordinary.”
+During a House Appropriations Committee hearing Thursday, Kennedy said the new CDC team was “extraordinary.”

 “I think this new team is really going to be able to revolutionize CDC and get it back on track,” he said.